List of all-time NASCAR Cup Series winners

+Richard Petty, the winningest Cup Series driver of all time.

 The NASCAR Cup Series is the premier American stock car racing series administered by the National Association of Stock Car Auto Racing (NASCAR), the official sanctioning body of the sport of stock car racing in North America.
 Previous names of the series include Strictly Stock in 1949; Grand National Series from 1950 to 1970; Winston Cup Series between 1971 and 2003; Nextel Cup Series from 2004 to 2007; Sprint Cup Series between 2008 and 2016 and Monster Energy NASCAR Cup Series from 2017 to 2019.

+Total wins

 Rule changes in 1972 established a minimum distance of 250 mi for points-paying Cup Series events (reduced to 186.4 mi in 1974 due to the ongoing energy crisis).
 This led to the elimination of shorter races (50 to 150 miles) from the schedule.
 Seasons since 1972 are referenced as the "modern era" largely due to the schedule and distance changes.
 Years since 2004 are generally referred to as the "Chase Era or Playoffs Era."
 Only points-paying championship races count towards the total.

 Richard Petty holds the record for the most NASCAR Cup Series wins in history with 200.
 David Pearson is second with 105 victories, and Jeff Gordon is third with 93 wins.
 Petty also holds the record for the longest time between his first win and his last.
 He won his first race in 1960 and his last in 1984, a span of 24 years.
 Bill Elliott holds the record for the longest period of time between two race victories, seven years between the 1994 Mountain Dew Southern 500 and the 2001 Pennzoil Freedom 400.
 Chris Buescher had to wait the longest time between his maiden victory at the 2016 Pennsylvania 400 and his second win – coming 2,238 days later at the 2022 Bass Pro Shops Night Race, a span of 222 races.
-Michael Waltrip holds the distinction of having the longest time for his maiden victory.
-He competed in 463 races before he achieved his first win at the 2001 Daytona 500.
+Michael Waltrip holds the distinction of having the longest time in the series before his maiden victory.
+He competed in 463 Cup Series races before he achieved his first win at the 2001 Daytona 500.
 Petty holds the record for the most consecutive wins, having won ten races in succession in 1967.
 Joey Logano is the youngest winner of a Cup Series race; he was 19 years old, 1 month, and 4 days old when he won the 2009 Lenox Industrial Tools 301.
 Harry Gant is the oldest winner of a Cup Series race; he was 52 years, 7 months, and 6 days old when he won the 1992 Champion Spark Plug 400.

-Prior to 1972, Daytona qualifying races were points-paying championship races, and count in the totals below.
-Since then, the Daytona qualifying races do not count due to the race distance change rules.
-Wins in The Clash, All-Star Race, or international exhibitions at Calder Park Raceway, Suzuka, or Motegi do not count.

-Total wins

 Win table

-All figures correct as of the NASCAR Cup Series Championship Race at Phoenix Raceway (November 2, 2025).
+All figures correct as of the Bass Pro Shops Night Race at Bristol Motor Speedway (September 19, 2026).